OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Introduction

-In summary, our work makes the following contributions: \begin{enumerate} \item \textbf{Minimal and consistent latency through single batch LLM inference and parallelization}.
-Our framework invokes the LLM exactly once to generate, in parallel, independent candidate solvers, problem instances, and validity tests, eliminating iterative self-correction loops.
+In summary, our work makes the following contributions: \begin{enumerate} \item \textbf{Minimal and consistent latency through single batched inference and parallelization}.
+Our framework generates, in a single parallel step, independent candidate solvers, problem instances, and validity tests, eliminating iterative self-correction loops.
 Combined with fully parallelizable cross-evaluation of solutions and tests, this design yields high-quality solvers with minimal latency. \item \textbf{Reliable solver selection via statistical inference}.
 Previous work assumes that LLM self-evaluation provides trustworthy quality assessment, but recent research suggests that this assumption is fundamentally flawed due to LLMs' poor self-critique abilities and systematic biases \cite{stechly2024self, chen2024magicore, moon2025don}.
 Our framework addresses this by modeling all components (solvers, instances, and tests) as inherently noisy and employing rigorous statistical methods to estimate their true performance. \item \textbf{Numerical experiments on two classes of complex optimization problems}.
 We demonstrate that our framework reliably identifies high-quality solvers and significantly outperforms baselines on complex variants of the Multi-Depot Vehicle Routing Problem and the Weighted Set Cover Problem. \end{enumerate}